 Then you have Microsoft’s Courier.
 It’s impressive, but it’s Microsoft; don’t expect that thing to take shape for two years and don’t expect it to take off until the second generation.
 Like the Zune, Microsoft will make a product but they won’t make it good until they have a little time to mull it over.
 I don’t think the Courier will be a player in 2010.

-As for the rest of the devices, expect slow uptake by price conscious consumers and folks who don’t think it’s “cool” to own “name brand” technology and are real “hackers” (read: teenagers and European students).
-Archos, a9_front_11for example, is doing a lot of good work in the tablet space but they’re an also-ran.
+As for the rest of the devices, expect slow uptake by price conscious consumers and folks who don’t think it’s “cool†to own “name brand†technology and are real “hackers†(read: teenagers and European students).
+Archos, for example, is doing a lot of good work in the tablet space but they’re an also-ran.
 They are going the Tablet OS route, which is no good.
 Creative has some devices planned and it’s also clear that ChromeOS could power a nice device – provided HTC makes it.

 As for connectivity most of these will have a 3G option – although I doubt the iPad will have 3G built-in.
 WiFi is an obvious second-best.